pippo-java/pippo.github.io/README.md

 Edit page
 -------------------
-Go to `pages` folder and edit the file with your favourite text editor.
+Go to `pages` folder and edit the desired file with your favourite text editor.

 Start the server
 -------------------